d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 taken generally in mathematics: if the matrix flips the figure, we say the area is negated.
-Let us see now that when the determinant is zero, we learn more.
+Let's see now that when the determinant is zero, we learn more.

-Let us consider
+Let's consider

 $$
 \mathbf{B} = \begin{bmatrix}